 The Bloc Québécois will campaign for the right to separate from Canada with full compensation and without any conditions placed on Quebec.
 Once complete, the elimination of two levels of government is expected to save hundreds of millions of dollars.
 These funds will be redirected towards programs within Québéc.

 A Conservative government would focus on green technology, not taxes.
-It would require major emitters to invest in green technology, introduce incentives for green innovation, and offer a credit to encourage Canadians to make green renovations to their homes.
+It would require major emitters to invest in green technology and introduce incentives for green innovation.
 It would also work to make our natural environment cleaner and greener and take the climate change fight global.

 The Bloc is proposing green equalization, a tax reform that would reshape the carbon tax, shift some of the income tax to green taxation and revise the equalization formula to include incentives to fight climate change much more actively.

 A People’s Party government would abolish the federal carbon tax and allow provinces to decide for themselves if they would like to reduce their own emissions through carbon pricing.

 If elected, a Conservative government will create a single corridor for major construction projects to run through, with the aim of minimizing environmental impacts and assessment costs.

 If elected, a Green government will maintain a fee on all sources of carbon dioxide pollution.
 Revenue earned from these carbon fees will be redistributed back to Canadians.

 If re-elected, the Liberals will set clear national standards for access to mental health services, and continue to improve access to homecare and palliative care.